 (4) This course is taught in two segments.
-The first segment is a two credit course in the spring semester and the second segment is a two credit course in the subsequent fall semester.
-Students must complete these segments in their 4th and 5th semesters of law school.
+The first segment is a two credit course in the fall semester and the second segment is a two credit course in the subsequent spring semester.
+Students must complete these segments in their 3rd and 4th semesters of law school.

 (5) This non-credit course must be completed in the same semester that the student completes Criminal Litigation, if the student wishes to use Criminal Litigation as a substitute for Legal Writing 4.

 (6) These courses must be completed in either semester of the third year, the student’s fifth or sixth semesters.
 The criminal law seminar may include a seminar in criminal law, criminal procedure, or criminal ethics.

 Some would be offered every year, others when we have the available staff.
 One can obtain a certificate without taking any of these elective courses.
 Taking the courses recommended by the faculty as well as electing courses from other subject areas is necessary for a well-rounded legal education.

 Ethical Issues in Criminal Litigation – 2 or 3 credits

 Federal Criminal Law (or White-Collar Crime) – 2 or 3 credits